To learn more about me, listen to an interview, click here

 Of course, residual shit still continued to hit the fan, like my son going to rehab for a second and third time and my being in conflict with my ex-husband.
 But, because I was where I was supposed to be, I was able to handle things much better.
 Once I changed my environment, the other areas of my life began to improve.

 The outer wheel is representative of my wheel today, October 11, 2016, and I am happy to report that it almost looks like an actual wheel!
-Yes, life still continues to throw it’s punches, like my being diagnosed in January with Parkinson’s Disease and my 17-year old son getting arrested in August for driving under the influence of alcohol, but I am actually doing very well!
-Even though I have an official diagnosis, I physically feel better than I have in a long time.
-I truly believe that the Universe tried to get me to let go of things I couldn’t control, and when I didn’t listen to its whispers, or its neon signs, it had no choice but to scream at me with a definite attention- getting diagnosis.
+Yes, life still continues to throw it’s punches, like my 17-year old son getting arrested in August for driving under the influence of alcohol, but I am actually doing very well!
+Even though my health really took a hit, I physically feel better than I have in a long time.
+I truly believe that the Universe tried to get me to let go of things I couldn’t control, and when I didn’t listen to its whispers, or its neon signs, it had no choice but to scream at me.

-The lesson I learned was that if I try to control situations, I literally loose control of my body.
-So, what is a girl of 50 to do when shit happens?
-Absolutely nothing!
-Now, I let it be, and I don’t try to control anything.
-Everyone has their own path they must go down and who am I to say otherwise?
+The lesson I learned was that everyone has their own path they must go down and who am I to say otherwise?
 So when the shit hits the fan, I now let it hit, and no longer try to control situations.
 I understand that if I didn’t go through all of my pain and suffering, then I wouldn’t have learned the value of living my life in-balance, and I would not have returned to my positive, energetic, strong, healthy, fun self that I was just four years before.
 During those years, I had given all of my power away and saw myself as a victim, and my powerlessness kept me stuck in so many ways.